-OPS10-BP03 Prioritize operational events based on business impact
+OPS10-BP03 Prioritize operational events based on business impact.

 Commvault recommends using tags to indicate the data classification and/or business importance for all workloads.
 Use business classification to prioritize the order to process operational events.
 Existing operational procedures captured in runbooks and playbooks should clearly articulate how to prioritize issue resolution using business importance or business-value tags.
+You can use Commvault to restore tags as part of an AWS workload recovery or customize tags to reflect a different data classification for say a newly restored or cloned Amazon EC2 instance.